akikuno/DAJIN/misc/WindowsOS_Setting.md

 # Environment setting for Windows PC
-Windows PC requires to set-up WSL (Windows Subsystem for Linux) and Anaconda Prompt to execute miniogenotype.
+Windows PC requires to set-up WSL (Windows Subsystem for Linux) and Anaconda Prompt to execute DAJIN.

 ## Install WSL
 [This page](https://docs.microsoft.com/en-us/windows/wsl/install-win10) guides you to install WSL.